joeri-juramento/juramento_tech.security/research/authentication/2022-03_Passwordless-login-Pain.md

 ```

 ### Over the years I have witnessed users struggle with:
+#### Over the years I have witnessed users struggle with:

 - typing their passwords
-  - touching the correct keys
+   — touching the correct keys
-  - using capital letters correct
+     — using capital letters correctly
-  - finding that symbol quickly
+     — finding that symbol quickly
 - remembering their passwords
 - saving their passwords in password managers
-- selecting their passwords
+- selecting their passwords from a source to copy
 - realising that for most passwords they should copy and paste their passwords, not type them
-- ››remembering how to copy and paste
+- remembering how to copy and paste
 - finishing all this before a time-out expires.
 - keeping PINs from different apps, phones, devices, things-in-general apart.

-### Now, different coop-mechanism :
+#### Now, different coop-mechanism :

-1. They reuse passwords
+\1.
+They reuse passwords
-2. They write down passwords (In Excel, Word, Post-its)
+\2.
+They write down passwords (Excel, Word, Post-its)
-3. Use dates and other information that is not secret.
+\3.
+Use dates and other information that is not secret.
-3. Use of unprotected password managers.
+\4.
+Use of unprotected password managers.
-4. Use of password vaults.
+\5.
+Use of password vaults.

-## Unpacking the Passwordless Route
+### Unpacking the Passwordless Route

-In the diagram below you see 4 different paths of Passwordless.
+In the diagram below you see four different paths of Passwordless.

+👉 Takeaway: No current option is truly password-free or rather ‘secret-to-remember-free’, all of them require some form of secret the user needs to remember.
-👉 Takeaway: No current option is truly password-free or rather 'secret-to-remember-free', all of them require some form of secret the user needs to remember.
+👉 Takeaway: No current option is truly password-free or rather ‘secret-to-remember-free’, all of them require some form of secret the user needs to remember.

 ```mermaid
 graph TD